Language models assisted with research, drafting, and editing of this content.

 • Electronic procurement system logs all communications

-• Mandatory procurement officer rotation every 4 years
+• Mandatory procurement officer rotation every 4 years910

 c) Financial Disclosure